Reference

 Use an explicit keyFn when you need stable identity across body changes.
 For example, if the body is enriched or transformed before dedupe/cache, but identity should be based on a header set earlier by an adapter.

-choice wip
+choice planned

 choice<T = Current>(routes: Array<{ when: (body: Current) => boolean; then: RouteBuilder<T> }>): RouteBuilder<T>